kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-RobotoSans/README.md

 svssshjweuiwl;oiho.bsvdaslejg
 Disallow: /wp-admin/
 ```
-Two of those lines definitely look like base64 encoding.
+Two of those lines appear to be base64 encoded.
 The first encoded line looked promising but jumbled.
 Trying the second line:

 ![chef](./chef.png)